Gas excitation of post-starburst galaxies at 0.6 < z < 1.3

 \subsection{Continuum emission}

 We generated averaged continuum maps by integrating over the spectral range.
 For the CO(5–4) detected galaxies, we excluded the channels dominated by line emission, while for the non-detections we excluded the channels where emission is expected based on the low-$J$ CO transitions (see Section \ref{subsec:co21} for details).
 None of our main targets is detected in the $\nu_\mathrm{obs} = 260$–$360$ GHz continuum, down to sensitivities in the range $\mathrm{12.6 - 99.3\, \mu Jy}$.
 We also produced continuum maps by averaging over a broader spectral range, including not only the continuum underlying the CO(5–4) line but also that associated with the lower-$J$ transitions.
 This analysis likewise yielded no detections, down to sensitivities in the range $\mathrm{4.5 - 21.0\, \mu Jy}$.
-Since no detections were found, we did not refine this analysis further, for example by assuming a continuum slope when stacking across widely different frequency ranges.
+Since no detections were found, we did not refine this analysis further, for example by assuming a continuum slope when stacking across different frequency ranges.